-Most importantly, your credit score plays a huge role in the amount of interest you pay back on top of your loan repayments and even what credit card balances you will be approved for.
+Most importantly, your credit score plays a huge role in the amount of interest you pay back on top of your loan repayments and even what credit card limit you will be approved for.
 Whether you have a secured credit card or an unsecured credit card, it’s important to be aware of the fair credit reporting techniques of the credit bureaus.
 So, what role do TransUnion and Equifax play in all of this?
-And how do you find out if you have good credit or bad credit?
+How do you find out if you have good credit or bad credit?
+Is TransUnion or Equifax more accurate?
+Which is more important?
+These are some of the most asked questions we get and this blogpost will answer exactly that!

 We recently discussed what your credit scores say about you and this could all depend on your credit history or where you check your credit score.
 Your credit score is a number ranging from 300-900.
 A 650 credit score is the optimal credit score to obtain financial products such as loans, a credit card and sometimes, a credit limit increase.
 A credit score is formed from your credit report.
 It’s there to give creditors, banks and lenders a quick snapshot of how reliable and trustworthy you are when it comes to paying back loans and handling debt.